JakeRoggenbuck/component/README.md

 ## Guide

 Component uses Postfix Notation.
-Postfix Notion has the arguments first, and then the function or operation.
+Postfix Notation has the arguments first, and then the function or operation.
 In the below example, we are adding 1 and 2 with the + operator to get 3.
 Try typing the following into the interactive prompt:
 ```
 1 2 +
 ```
-It should look this this once it's been typed in and you press enter:
+It should look like this once it's been typed in and you press enter:
 ```
 > 1 2 +
 -> 3